-In South Carolina, over 50,000 grandparents have primary responsibility for their grandchildren.
-There is also the growing number of extended family members or close family friends who care for a relative’s child.
+In South Carolina, there is a growing number of extended family members or close family friends who care for a relative’s child.
 This practice is often referred to as kinship care and, in recent years has become known as a better alternative than placing children in the foster care system.
-However, many kinship families face obstacles and challenges due to the unanticipated responsibility of grandparents and other relatives having to raise a child.
-An alarming amount of kin caregivers experience poverty or are considered low income.
+However, many kinship families face obstacles and challenges due to the unanticipated responsibility of having to raise a child.

 The Initiative is dedicated to improving kinship families’ well-being, resources and services.
 This will be achieved through the development of a Kinship Care Task Force, grant making, and strategic partnerships with organizations that are committed to improving outcomes for kinship families.
 Our sincere hope as a Foundation is to increase permanency, stability and livelihood of kinship families so that children in our state live in safe, loving homes.

 For more information, contact Ericka Wooten, Research and Policy Manager.